The One Marketing Automation Hack That Deserves Your Attention

 Frequently I find myself on a website or in an app aimlessly shopping or unsuccessfully looking for a specific answer to a specific question.
 And more and more I’ve had the pleasure of hearing the PING! of a chatbot window magically appear as a lovely digital associate asks if they can help me.

-It’s a wonderful moment because suddenly I’ve been given the opportunity to sidestep painful call centre wait times.
+It’s a wonderful moment because suddenly I’ve been given the opportunity to sidestep painful call center wait times.
 It almost feels like cheating the system.
 I’ll proudly raise my hand as someone who would rather immediately chat with an intelligent robot than wait 45 minutes to speak with a human.
 And I’m not alone.
 46% of customers would rather reach a company via chatbot as opposed to email, and 49% prefer the bot to phone communication.

 So suddenly you’ve got this significant customer base that has needs they’d like met by chatbots.
-They’re people motivated by receiving quick, customised, 24/7 service.
+They’re people motivated by receiving quick, customized, 24/7 service.
 As a business, you’re now in a position where you can program your chatbots to request important data during the assistance process.
 Name, age, gender, contact information, items of interest, messaging preferences – in the right context it feels perfectly organic to ask someone for these details.
 Personally, I’ve shared all of that data with chatbots in the pursuit of quick assistance, and never once did I feel like it was an invasion of privacy.

-60% of online users want to know why and how websites select personalised content, with 41% of users saying they want “a lot” of control over which personal data is used.
+60% of online users want to know why and how websites select personalized content, with 41% of users saying they want “a lot” of control over which personal data is used.
 Because chatbots invite direct control over the information users are sharing, it doesn’t feel invasive receiving automated follow-up help and suggestions through other channels.
 It’s data collection in its most transparent form, and that transparency breeds brand trust.

 2. Enhance Your Marketing Automation with Video